Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> label

 A label is an optional string.
-A label will be arranged in the left or top of the radio buttons according to the `order`.
-Specification of a label will generate an HTML `<label>` tag with an `id` attribute.
+A label will be arranged in the left or top of the radio buttons according to the **order**.
+Specification of a label will generate an HTML `#!html <label>` tag with an `id` attribute.
 The radio buttons and the label are connected by the id attribute.

 ### <i class="fa fa-caret-right"></i> order